TeamPheonix/MasterChef/README.md

 Kate is a busy working mom who also loves to learn new recipes to treat her kids.
 Especially she has subscribed Bob’s page and continuously learned Bob’s new secret family recipes.
 She doesn’t have much time shopping due to full-time working; however, she could use Grocery Shopping API to purchase necessary ingredients to complete the dishes in a timely manner.

 # Changelog Dev 0.1
+IMPORTANT: Update database, I made changes to the TAGS database.
 Every feature known has been merged.
 - Merged feature/tags branch
 - Edited MakeAdmin/MakeNormal to be visibile to admins only